AnthonyLedru/bref-local-api-gateway-socket/README.md

 This project publishes a anthonyledru/bref-local-api-gateway-socket Docker image.

+This image creates:

-This image creates a local API Gateway (i.e. WebSocket server) that forwards WS requests to your Lambda function running in Docker.
+- a local API Gateway (i.e. WebSocket server) that forwards WS requests to your Lambda function running in Docker.
+- a local HTTP server that can be used to send messages or manually disconnect a WebSocket client.

 The only thing it needs is a TARGET environment variable that contains the endpoint of your Lambda function: http://<host>:<port> (the default port of Lambda RIE is 8080).